6602545/AI-Text-To-Image-Generator/README.md

 4. Let your imagination run wild!

 ---
 **About the Author:** Just a Computer Engineering student who loves experimenting with AI.
-Feel free to check out the code, fork it, or let me know what you think!
+Feel free to check out the code, fork it.